ncarandini/ncarandini.github.io/_posts/2020-06-17-UserSecrets-With-XF.md

 In any case, using the UserSecrets you'll be sure that sensible data won't be inadvertently pushed to the GitHub repository anymore.

+I've made a public GitHub repository where you can find the [demo project](https://github.com/ncarandini/XFUserSecrets).

 That's all folks!